adeelarifbhatti/TinyCorba/README.md

 It also has the API server on a different repository which makes use of this server as ORB (Server) and perform get/post method..

+The branch DB-Hibernate also make use of the mysql database and also saves the key/value pair in the mysql database.